sberthol/openig-cidemo/README.md

 minikube service openig
 ```

-This should open up a browser window to the IG service.
+This opens a browser window to the IG service.

+Note: IG does not like to be behind a proxy server where
+the request context path is modified (i.e. it wants to be at the root).
+You
+will have to adjust your IG configuration appropriately.

 # Git branching model